AnyBody/ammr/Docs/migration.md

 # Update models to AMMR 3

-Models created earlier versions of AnyBody may need to be updated to work with AnyBody 8 and the new model repository (AMMR 3.0).
+Models created in earlier versions of AnyBody may need to be updated to work with AnyBody 8 and the new model repository (AMMR 3.0).

 This document outlines important changes which may break